Monitoring and enforcement

 Independent providers are overseen under the risk assessment framework and reporting manual for independent sector providers of NHS services.
 This covers:

-- NHS Improvement’s oversight responsibilities in respect of independent providers
+- NHS England’s oversight responsibilities in respect of independent providers

-- how independent providers of essential ‘commissioner requested services’ are monitored, how risk to the continued provision of these services is assessed, and when action may be taken to safeguard continuity of services for patients.
+- how independent providers subject to the CoS licence conditions are monitored, how risk to the continued provision of these services is assessed, and when action may be taken to safeguard continuity of services for patients.

 - the annual reporting and self-certification requirements for all independent sector licensees

-- how NHS Improvement keeps licensees’ business sensitive information confidential
+- how NHS England keeps licensees’ business sensitive information confidential.

-It supersedes the Risk assessment framework for independent sector providers that was published in April 2014, and incorporates a number of updates which were subject to consultation in February 2020.
+It also supersedes the Risk assessment framework for independent sector providers that was published in April 2014.

 Related content

-Consultation on updates to the risk assessment framework for independent sector providers of NHS services – published Feb-2020
+- Consultation on the draft updated risk assessment framework and reporting manual for independent sector providers of NHS services – published Janruary 2023

 Oversight of NHS-controlled providers